Introduction to this edition

 By taking control over this aspect of HIV, you can carry on with your life.

-The PARTNER studies proved that ART also prevents HIV transmission.
+ART also prevents HIV transmission: U=U.

 PrEP is also more widely used by people who are HIV negative.
 This makes HIV prevention a more shared experience and reduces fear of HIV.